 Leader of Real Estate Telemarketing Fraud Scheme That Defrauded Investors of Over $19 Million Sentenced to 4 Years Prison

-Joining in the announcement were Irene Lindow, Special Agent-in-Charge, Chicago Region, U.S. Department of Labor Office of Inspector General, Special Agent in Charge James A. Tarasca, Federal Bureau of Investigation, and Juila Dale, Director of the Michigan Unemployment Insurance Agency.
+Joining in the announcement was Special Agent in Charge James A. Tarasca, Federal Bureau of Investigation, Detroit Division.

 Receiving the sentence from U.S. District Judge Linda V. Parker was Phillip E. Garza, 53, of Ecorse, Michigan.
 Garza pleaded guilty before Judge Parker to one count of mail fraud in June 2020.
 His sentencing was delayed because of the pandemic.

 According to court records, Garza was employed by Hankyu Hanshin Express (USA) Inc. (HHE), a transportation and logistics services company based in suburban Chicago.
 HHE had several branch offices, including one in Taylor, Michigan.
 Garza held the position of ocean export specialist and was responsible for arranging the shipment of sea going goods through third-party shippers.